devtoguk/milestone-3-THINGS-TO-DO/README.md

 ### Ideal Advertiser:
 - (this is part of our future development, as the app gets more popular)
 - English speaking (UK & Ireland based)
-- Wants to advertise their service/product on an activity based website.
+- Wants to advertise their service/product on an activity based app.

 ## User Stories